Billy Bob Thornton: Music career

+Early music career

 In the 1970s, Thornton was the drummer of a blues rock band named Tres Hombres.
 Guitarist Billy Gibbons, whose band ZZ Top released an album titled Tres Hombres in 1973, referred to the band as "the best little cover band in Texas", and Thornton bears a tattoo with the band's name on it.
 In 1983, the band released their only studio album, Gunslinger on Trigger Records.

 In 1985, Thornton joined Piet Botha in the South African rock band Jack Hammer, while Botha worked in Los Angeles.
 Thornton recorded one studio album with Jack Hammer, Death of a Gypsy, which was released in September 1986.

 In 2001, Thornton released the album Private Radio on Lost Highway Records.
 Subsequent albums include The Edge of the World (2003), Hobo (2005) and Beautiful Door (2007).
 He performed the Warren Zevon song The Wind on the tribute album Enjoy Every Sandwich: Songs of Warren Zevon.
 Thornton recorded a cover of the Johnny Cash classic "Ring of Fire" with Earl Scruggs, for the Oxford American magazine's Southern Music CD in 2001.
 The song also appeared on Scruggs' 2001 album Earl Scruggs and Friends.
-In 2007, Thornton formed The Boxmasters with J.D.
-Andrew.